All Episodes

 Almost none of them were actually seen on live television because boxing then didn't have many matches on live TV.

-I don't think I other than the replays, I saw any of those fights live.
+I don't think I, other than the replays, I saw any of those fights live.

 I do remember watching him fight Ken Norton live.

-That one was on on a Saturday afternoon.
+That one was on a Saturday afternoon.

 That was the one where Ken Norton broke his jaw and beat him.